 *Please see the CRC utilization spreadsheet for more information on Acadia Chair Allocations

-*As of August 2020, Acadia has a Tier 2 CRC nomination 'in progress.'
-There is also a CRC position description currently 'in-development.'
+*As of February 2021, Acadia has a Tier 2 CRC nomination 'in progress.'

 Acadia University is committed to promoting diversity and inclusion within its research enterprise, including at each stage of planning for recruiting, hiring and retaining Canada Research Chairs.
 This includes the “removal of systemic barriers and biases, and the practice of inclusivity, so that all individuals have equal access to and benefit from the CRC program.”
 The Canada Research Chair Program defines diversity as “differences in race, colour, place of origin, religion, immigrant status, Indigenous status, ethnic origin, ability, sex, sexual orientation, gender identity and age.”
 Acadia University will ensure the inclusion of all individuals, including those from the program's four designated groups (FDGS): women, visible minorities, persons with disabilities, and Indigenous peoples.

 All participating CRC institutions must set equity and diversity targets to address the under-representation of members of the four designated groups among their chair-holders.
 The CRC program uses this data to monitor the institutions’ progress toward meeting their established targets.

 Acadia’s CRC equity targets are indicated below.
 These targets are calculated using the CRC program target setting tool.
 Because there are fewer than 5 Chair positions at Acadia, current gap numbers cannot be communicated and are withheld to protect the privacy of our Chairs.

 |Persons with disabilities||4%|